swirlai/swirl-search/README.md

 🔗 **Get Started in 3 Easy Steps**:
 1. **Connect with Fellow Enthusiasts** - Jump into the [Swirl Slack Community](https://join.slack.com/t/swirlmetasearch/shared_invite/zt-1qk7q02eo-kpqFAbiZJGOdqgYVvR1sfw) and share your ideas.
 You'll find a welcoming group of Swirl enthusiasts and team members eager to assist and collaborate.
-2. **Branch It Out** - Always branch off from the `develop` branch with a descriptive name that encapsulates your idea or fix.
+2. **Branch It Out** - Always branch off from the `develop` branch with a descriptive name that encapsulates your idea or fixes.
 Remember, all PRs should be made to the `develop` branch to ensure `main` remains our stable gold-standard.
 3. **Start Your Contribution** - Ready to get your hands dirty?
 Make sure all contributions come through a GitHub pull request.
 We roughly follow the [Gitflow branching model](https://nvie.com/posts/a-successful-git-branching-model/), so all changes destined for the next release should be made to the `develop` branch.

 📚 **First time contributing on GitHub?** No worries, the [GitHub documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) has you covered with a great guide on contributing to projects.